abhinsharma/simple-notion-orm/docs/pages/notion-page.md

 ```

 - `append` and `insertAfter` automatically chunk writes into batches of 100 blocks, which matches Notion’s API limit.
-- `page.blocks.list()` returns the first-level children, while `page.blocks.tree({ recursive: true })` traverses nested children and synced blocks so you don’t have to orchestrate repeated `blocks.children.list` calls manually.
+- `page.blocks.list()` returns the first-level children, while `page.blocks.getContent({ recursive: true })` traverses nested children and synced blocks so you don’t have to orchestrate repeated `blocks.children.list` calls manually.
 Use `page.blocks.stream()` for async iteration.

 Use `NotionPage` whenever you need richer block/page workflows after the ORM gives you typed row data—it keeps page mutations colocated with the row lifecycle without forcing you back into the low-level SDK.